onriv/voussoir/README.md

 ### More on Book Scanning

 * If you're interested in building some **hardware** to flatten the pages of the book, I recommend exploring the [DIYBookScanner.org gallery and forums](http://diybookscanner.org/intro.html "DIYBookScanner.org: Gallery").
 An especially popular and easy-to-build model was created by a gentleman named David Landin in 2013 out of **PVC plumbing pipe,** and can be viewed [here](http://diybookscanner.org/forum/viewtopic.php?f=14&t=2914 "DIYBookScanner.org: David Landin model").
-* Additionally, the founder of the DIYBookScanning community, [Daniel Reetz](http://www.danreetz.com/ "Daniel Reetz"), wrote an extensive [monograph](http://diybookscanner.org/archivist "DIYBookScanner.org: The Archivist") on DIY scanning hardware in 2015, when he retired from the project (see also [Mr. Reetz' blog post](http://www.danreetz.com/blog/2015/12/31/internet-dan-seems-to-be-dead/ "Daniel Reetz: 'Internet Dan Seems to be Dead'") about the site.
-Mr. Reetz' expertise on the topic is unmatched; his monograph is, in my opinion, the single best place to begin learning about DIY scanners (after the [DIYBookScanner.org gallery](http://diybookscanner.org/intro.html "DIYBookScanner.org: Gallery") linked above).
+* Additionally, the founder of the DIYBookScanning community, [Daniel Reetz](http://www.danreetz.com/ "Daniel Reetz"), wrote an extensive [monograph](http://diybookscanner.org/archivist "DIYBookScanner.org: The Archivist") on DIY scanning hardware in 2015, when he retired from the project (see also [Mr. Reetz' blog post](http://www.danreetz.com/blog/2015/12/31/internet-dan-seems-to-be-dead/ "Daniel Reetz: 'Internet Dan Seems to be Dead'") about the site).
+Mr. Reetz' expertise on the topic is unmatched; his monograph is, in my opinion, the single best place to begin learning about DIY scanners (after the [DIYBookScanner.org home page](http://diybookscanner.org "DIYBookScanner.org: Home Page") and [gallery](http://diybookscanner.org/intro.html "DIYBookScanner.org: Gallery") linked above).
 * If you're interested in post-processing for your book photos (e.g., white-balance correcting, further automatic cropping, etc., the output from this program can be used as input for **[ScanTailor](http://scantailor.org/ "ScanTailor"),** which is also free and open-source.

 # Todo